mattermost/docs/source/about/install-mattermost-for-microsoft-teams-plugin.rst

   Looking to `embed Mattermost within Microsoft Teams </about/embed-mattermost-within-microsoft-teams.html>`__ instead?

-To install the `Mattermost for Microsoft Teams </configure/plugins-configuration-settings.html#ms-teams-sync>`__ plugin in Mattermost:
+To install the `Mattermost for Microsoft Teams integration </configure/plugins-configuration-settings.html#ms-teams-sync>`__ in Mattermost:

 1. Log in to your Mattermost workspace as a system administrator.
 2. Download the latest version of `the plugin binary release <https://github.com/mattermost/mattermost-plugin-msteams-sync/releases>`__, compatible with Mattermost v8.0.1 and later.
 If you are using an earlier version of Mattermost, `follow our documentation </upgrade/upgrading-mattermost-server.html>`__ to upgrade to Mattermost v8.0.1 or later.